QuantLet/COP/COP3contourandcop/README.md

 Name of Quantlet: COP3contourandcop

 Published in: Copulae

-Description:		 'Six bivariate copula plots and their corresponding contour plots are created
-                  including the Gaussian copula, the Gumbel copula and the Clayton copula.
+Description: 'Six bivariate copula plots and their corresponding contour plots are created including the Gaussian copula, the Gumbel copula and the Clayton copula.
 In the figure, the upper blue picture is a normal copula with 2 Gaussian margins and an exchangeable parameter equal to 0.71.
 The lower blue plot is a normal copula with 2 Student-t margins with degree of freedom equal to 3.
-The upper red plot is a Gumbel copula with 2 standard normal margins and an exchangeable parameter is 2.
+The upper red plot is a Gumbel copula with 2 standard normal margins and an exchange- able parameter is 2.
 The lower red plot is also a Gumbel copula with 2 t margins under degree of freedom of 3.
 The upper green plot is a Clayton copula with 2 standard normal margins with an exchangeable parameter of 2.
 The lower green plot uses the same copula with the upper green but 2 t margins with degree of freedom equal to 3.'

 Keywords: clayton, contour, copula, gumbel, normal

 Author: Ostap Okhrin, Yafei Xu

 Submitted: Tue, October 28 2014 by Felix Jung

 Output: 'This quantlet returns a plot of copula contour and its CDF in 3D.
 Here copulas,normal copula, Gumbel copula and Clayton copula, are included.'

 ```